Are you faced with selling a house during divorce in Washington State?

 Selling a home is a difficult process when everything is going right.

 When selling a house during a divorce, you have a lot going on, and a lot to consider.
-You shouldn’t take on the task of selling you home yourself.
+You shouldn’t take on the task of selling your home yourself.
 You may have disagreements with your spouse about selling price or other issues.
-By working with a real estate professional… either a reputable agent or real estate investment firm, you’ll both have a neutral third party who can help you determine a fair selling price and handle the marketing of your home.
+By working with a real estate professional… either a reputable agent or a real estate investment firm, you’ll both have a neutral third party who can help you determine a fair selling price and handle the marketing of your home.

 We are at Kind House Buyers have been buying houses in Washington since 2015.
-Our company has 5-star social media reviews and video testimonials from sellers we’ve worked within the past.
-The Kind House Buyers Team makes fast cash offers, as well as other “win-win” offers that work with both the property owner and us.
+Our company has 5-star social media reviews and video testimonials from sellers we’ve worked with in the past.
+The Kind House Buyers Team makes fast cash offers, as well as other “win-win”, offers that work with both the property owner and us.